interact-erc/GEO-Aligned/README.md

 4. ALIGNMENT : contains the word alignments
 5. MONOTONIC : contains labels indicating whether the alignment is monotonic

+There are two versions for each language:
+- Files named `{language}.csv` contain the dataset with constants (city names, state names, etc)
+- Files named `{language}_anon.csv` contain the anonymized version of the data

 The `splits` folder contains lists of IDs for three different splits: a question split, a query split and a length split.
 The test set IDs are found in the `test.txt` files.
 Moreover, we provide three development sets `dev1.txt`, `dev2.txt` and `dev3.txt`, which can be used for validation.

 ## Citation